sodium-friends/learntocrypto/problems/README.md

 you should not have to worry about compiling and tooling.
 You will also see that the bindings are a very thin wrapper, so the API might seem a bit foreign or very low-level, but this is a feature, as it gives you complete control over everything that happens inside `libsodium`.
-As you will learn though these exercises, having full control and complete introspection is vital to reason about the security properties of a system.
+As you will learn through these exercises, having full control and complete introspection is vital to reason about the security properties of a system.
 Hopefully you will come to appreciate the simplicity of the API, despite the extra boilerplate that it causes.